In case you missed part 1 of this story, click here.

 I didn’t know olive oil could be bottled in jugs that big!

 After a short visit, Mary Alice reminded me when and where orientation would be (with her and 3 other girls from the program in a bar, like no joke) and we said goodbye.
 Manoli showed me my room and I started to get settled.
 I desperately wanted to shower and go straight to sleep but I was only able to shower as she wanted to serve me dinner.

 The shower felt great and the only thing I remember about dinner was I ate pasta, Manoli’s husband Antonio came home and the two of them chatted with me and told me that “How do you do?” was the only thing the knew how to say in English.
 They didn’t exactly know what it meant and I was honestly too tired to tell them.

 So, once I finished dinner, I thanked Manoli for the meal and wished her buenas noches.
 To which, she replied, “hasta mañana.”

 As I shuffled down the hall, the exhaustion had begun to set in again.
 Why didn’t she just say buenas noches back?
 I wondered.
 That’s strange.

 At that point, I didn’t have the energy to contemplate anything else.
 Not in English nor in Spanish.

 And with that final thought, I climbed into my bed that first night and fell fast and blissfully asleep.

 I had survived day one.
-Can’t wait to see what the days to come would hold.
+I couldn’t wait to see what the days to come would hold.